Doug Pederson: 2017

+2018

-On May 3, 2018, it was reported the Philadelphia Eagles picked up Pederson's fifth-year option, allowing him to coach the team through 2020.
+On May 3, 2018, it was reported that the Philadelphia Eagles picked up Pederson's fifth-year option, allowing him to coach the team through 2020.
 Later on that summer, it was reported that Pederson signed a contract extension through the 2022 NFL season.

 Pederson's third season was not as successful as his previous one.
 The Eagles struggled with many injuries to their secondary and wide receivers.
 After starting 4–6 in their first 10 games the Eagles proceeded to win 5 of their last 6 games including upset victories over the Los Angeles Rams and Houston Texans.
 After winning their last game against the Washington Redskins and the Minnesota Vikings losing to the Chicago Bears, the Eagles made it back to the playoffs with a 9–7 record as the sixth seed.
 The Eagles went on to upset third-seeded Chicago in a defensive showdown, 16–15.
 During the final ten seconds of the game, Pederson called a timeout before Bears placekicker Cody Parkey could score the game-winning field goal, negating his successful attempt.
 Parkey missed on his subsequent kick in a play that became known as the Double Doink, securing Philadelphia's victory.
-However, after a promising start to their Divisional Round game in New Orleans, the Eagles fell to the Saints, 20–14.
+However, after a promising start to their Divisional Round game in New Orleans, the Eagles fell to the New Orleans Saints, 20–14.
 This was Pederson's first career postseason loss as a head coach.

+2019

 The following season, the Eagles had multiple injuries for the second straight year.
 After starting 5–7 in the first 12 games, the Eagles managed to win their last 4 games and finished with a 9–7 record for the second consecutive year and their second NFC East division title in three years.
-They subsequently lost to the Seattle Seahawks 17–9 in the Wild Card round.
+They subsequently lost to the Seattle Seahawks 17–9 in the Wild Card Round.

+2020

 On August 2, 2020, Pederson tested positive for COVID-19 during training camp.
 He planned to communicate with the team virtually during his quarantine, and he relinquished day-to-day head coaching duties to assistant head coach Duce Staley in the interim.
 Pederson returned to the team on August 12.
 In the 2020 season, the Eagles had their third straight year of injuries, mainly on the offensive line.
 The Eagles reached a record 14 different offensive line combinations during the season.
 Pederson faced controversy during the Eagles' final game against the Washington Football Team when he pulled quarterback Jalen Hurts out for backup Nate Sudfeld in the third quarter while facing a three-point deficit.
 Philadelphia subsequently lost 20–14 to finish with a division-worst 4–11–1 record.
 Although Pederson said the decision was to give Sudfeld the opportunity to play, he was accused of deliberately losing the game to increase the Eagles' draft position.